 The first item on your list should be a white backdrop.
 Even if you plan to change your background color in post-production, a solid backdrop is essential; also, white is the least likely to drastically alter the color of your product.
 We chose paper as the ideal material for this job, as its lightness and rigidness holds the creaseless angle better than a piece of fabric would with some tape.
 On the floor or on a table against a wall, you’ll tape the top and bottom of a long sheet so that the angle of the backdrop is suspended slightly from the surface.

-Get paper roll for backdrop here.
+Get the paper roll we used for a backdrop here.

 Next on your list should be a set of sturdy clamps in a variety of sizes to prop up your products or staging accessories.
 Man, are these things versatile.
 They’re perfect for hanging backdrops, propping up diffusers, holding wires and the like for product suspension, and probably plenty of other things we just haven’t thought of yet!
 The bigger clamps work best to hold a counterweight and the smallest are best for holding small materials.
 All pack a major punch when it comes to grip.

-Get clamps here.
+Get the clamps we used in our setup here.

 Whether or not you work with natural lighting, it is a good idea to have one of these on hand to play around with different lighting treatments.
 This type of light is also very customizable.
 You can attach a (non-flammable) diffuser, like an old t-shirt or shower curtain material, to the front for an all-in-one lighting package.
 You will find that the clamp included in this model is essential for affixing the lamp in various angles.
 Start with one for your studio and work your way up if need be.